Kolkata–Patna Express

 The Kolkata–Patna Express was an Express train belonging to Eastern Railway zone that ran between Kolkata and Patna Junction in India.
 It operated with 13131/13132 train numbers on daily basis.
 Eastern Railway cancelled its operations permanently from 19 May 2020.

 Service

-The 13131/Kolkata–Patna Express had average speed of 44 km/hr and covered 548 km in 12h 35m.
-13132/Patna–Kolkata Express had average speed of 39 km/hr and covered 548 km in 14h 10m.
+The 13131/Kolkata–Patna Express had average speed of 44 km/h and covered 548 km in 12h 35m.
+13132/Patna–Kolkata Express had average speed of 39 km/h and covered 548 km in 14h 10m.

 Route and halts

 The important halts of the train were:

 Coach composition

-The train had standard ICF rakes with max speed of 110 kmph.
+The train had standard ICF rakes with a maximum speed of 110 km/h.
 The train consisted of 18 coaches :